 Playing music at Irish funerals is part of the ceremonial way to say a final goodbye to your loved ones.
 The deceased person's family and friends may well find some comfort in the words they sing during the ceremony.
-Not all funeral music is sung, though.
+Not all Irish funeral songs are sung, though.
 There are a number of musical options available.